jeffreykrupa/pavisualizR/README.md

 ## TODO

+1. Update COVID Measures dataset using API.
-Add plot examples to README or vignette.
+2. Add plot examples to README or vignette.

 ## Authors